 The data is then converted into a credit report which shows personal or business identity verification, business exposure, directorships and business ownerships (if any).
 Additional details include legal actions, legal case statuses as well as bankruptcy information.
 The comprehensive report will include a CTOS score with a rating indicator.

 Worried about the privacy of your financial data and credit history?
-CTOS (and all CRA’s) are bound and regulated by the Ministry of Finance’s Registrar Office of Credit Reporting Agencies.
+CRA’s (including CTOS) are mandated and regulated by the Ministry of Finance’s Registrar Office of Credit Reporting Agencies.
 In the event of any violation or abuse, severe penalties will be imposed.
+It results to financial health with digital credit decisioning.

 CTOS does not provide comments, opinions or blacklist any individuals.
 It only creates and provides credit rating reports by which you can be assessed by lenders and / or financial institutions.